 Peer to Peer Connections

-Cloud proxy connections are the simplest to set up and test with as you only need our connectd daemon on the target device.
+Cloud proxy connections are the simplest to set up and test with because you only need to install Remote.It on the target device (the device you want to connect to).
 However there are limitations compared to a direct P2P connection.

 Proxy connection expiration

-Proxy connections, which are made when you connect using the web portal or the /device/connect API endpoint, are not permanent.
-As long as an active tunnel is maintained, the proxy address will remain active for about 8 hours.
+Proxy connections, which are made when you connect using the web portal or graphQL API endpoint, are not permanent.
+As long as an active tunnel is maintained, the proxy address will remain active for up to 8 hours.
 How an active tunnel is maintained depends on the type of service you are using.